Got 13 Minutes? This Simple Plan Will Help You Tackle Your Debt

 Any amount of debt is overwhelming.
 And when something’s overwhelming, we tend to procrastinate — or even shut down entirely.

 We’re human, after all.
-Sometimes, the problem can seem so big that the biggest obstacle is simply knowing where to start.
+Sometimes the problem seems so big that the main obstacle is simply knowing where to start.

-But creating a plan to pay off debt doesn’t have to be too complicated.
-It’s just a matter of sitting down and focusing; it takes less time than you might think.
+But making a plan to pay off debt doesn’t have to be too complicated.
+It’s just a matter of sitting down and focusing.
+It takes less time than you might think.

 If you’ve got 13 minutes to spare, we’ve got a list of tips for putting together a rock-solid plan for paying off your debt.

 Deep breath.
 Ready to learn how to pay off debt?

 1. Let This Company Pay off Your Credit Cards